 Length of Surgery

 When liposuction is an outpatient procedure, recovery is usually quick under most circumstances.
 You should be able to return to work within a few days and to normal activities within about two weeks.
-Expect bruising, swelling and soreness for a least a few weeks.
+Expect bruising, swelling, and soreness for a least a few weeks.
 The most intense pain usually happens 2 to 4 days after surgery and then decreases steadily.
-Tenderness and soreness is typically bothersome for up to 4 weeks but will subside over the following 4 to 8 weeks.
+Tenderness and soreness are typically bothersome for up to 4 weeks but will subside over the following 4 to 8 weeks.